 In English law, fee simple ownership is a form of freehold ownership, in which land can be owned in common-law countries.
 Fee simple ownership is the highest possible ownership that one can have in real estate.

 To further define the origins of the term, the word “fee” is derived from the word “fief,” meaning a feudal landholding.
-Feudal land tenures existed in England, and involved a tenant and an overlord who were both engaged in a symbiotic relationship.
+Feudal land tenures existed in England and involved a tenant and an overlord who were both engaged in a symbiotic relationship.
 This relationship meant that both sides had duties and services to provide to the property or the other person.

-The best form of property ownership is fee simple absolute, sometimes called a freehold, which means that the owner or owners can do whatever they like with the property, subject only to encumbrances like liens, or local guidelines, such as zoning, taxation, or criminal laws.
+The best form of real property ownership is fee simple absolute, sometimes called a freehold, which means that the owner or owners can do whatever they like with the property, subject only to encumbrances like liens, or local guidelines, such as zoning, taxation or criminal laws.
 Some examples of zoning limits are operating a retail store from a house strictly zoned as residential, and failure to pay local property taxes.

-Fee Simple Versus Fee Simple Absolute Properties
+Fee Simple Vs. Fee Simple Absolute Properties

-Fee simple absolute owners of real estate property can convey properties to heirs, but place conditions that ensure the original owner’s wishes are respected.
+Fee simple absolute owners of real estate can convey properties to heirs, but place conditions that ensure the original owner’s wishes are respected.
 Let’s look at an example.
 An owner bequeaths an estate to his or her child on the condition that the child marries by the age of 30.
 The parent was a fee simple absolute owner, but the child is only a fee simple owner until the marriage takes place.
 If the child seeks to sell the property before their 30th birthday, they cannot convey the property in fee simple absolute to the potential buyer.
-Be warned that title searches won’t necessarily protect the buyer from future claims by the estate or other heirs.
+Be warned that title searches from a title insurance company won’t necessarily protect the buyer from future claims by the estate or other heirs.

 What Is An Encumbrance?

-Fee Simple Versus Leasehold Versus Other Ownership
+Fee Simple Vs Leasehold

 Fee simple defeasible ownership is when the ownership is dependent on specific conditions, and the contract is written with conveyance to show intent to transfer the property.
 If these specific conditions are not met, the property may be returned to the grantor.